boris/ZetaVRF/README.md

 # ZetaChain VRF

 A Verifiable Random Function (VRF) implementation for ZetaChain that provides cryptographically secure random numbers that can be verified on-chain.

+This project is designed to be simple, efficient, and easy to integrate into your ZetaChain applications.
+Worth noting that, given the contract uses future blockhashes as a source of entropy, **it provides unpredictability but not true randomness**, same as any other VRF implementation that uses blockhashes.
+Here we're just proving that the outputs were calculated correctly.

 ## Motivation